Delta Lake Spatial Index vs Native GIS Formats: Engineering Deterministic Pruning

 Delta Indexing Mechanics and the Versioning Conflict

 Delta Lake does not maintain a separate spatial index structure.
 Instead, it relies on data skipping via column-level min/max statistics and file-level Z-ordering.
-Under Delta Lake Geometry Handling, spatial data is stored as structured binary (WKB) or nested WKT strings rather than first-class GIS primitives.
+Under Delta Lake Geometry Handling, spatial data is stored as structured binary (WKB) rather than first-class GIS primitives.
 The critical engineering objective is ensuring spatial locality survives across commits.
 If index generation relies on non-deterministic sampling or implicit Parquet statistics, subsequent OPTIMIZE cycles produce divergent spatial partitions, breaking query pruning entirely.

 Configuring Deterministic Spatial Clustering